Equations Involving Rational Expressions

 Solving an equation that contains rational expressions is similar to solving any old equation that has fractions in it.
-In fact, if the variable only occurs in numerators, we are actually solving a equation with fractions in it.
+In fact, if the variable only occurs in numerators, we actually are solving a equation with fractions in it.
 Our apologies to those of you who were psyched for something completely new and challenging.
 You'll need to get your kicks elsewhere.

 Remember that, with fractions, the denominator tells us the size of the pieces, and the numerator tells us how many pieces we have.
 In order for two fractions with the same denominator to be equal, the numerators must also be the same.